mjhaskell/cpp_tutorials/classes_basic/README.md

   6. [Destructors](#destructors)

 ## Defining a Class
-Just to get some syntax down, let's create our int class:
+Just to get some syntax down, let's create our own version of `int` as a class:
 ```cpp
 class MyInt
 {